schaua/tdd_cpp_code/docs/Walkthroughs/02_no_framework_tdd.md

 add_executable(${PROJNAME} ${MYCODE})
 ```
+This file will use all of the files that have a cpp file extension to build the executable.
+The name of the executable is assigned using the variable name PROJNAME.

-5. Create a new file named `testRunner.cpp` and write `main` as the starting point.
+5. Rename the existing `main.cpp` file to `testRunner.cpp` or if it does not exist, create a new file named `testRunner.cpp`.
+Define the following `main` function as the starting point.
 ```cpp
 // testRunner.cpp
 int main(int argc, char** argv)